 - Eat 80-90% whole foods and leave the rest for enjoying life.

 Veganism is the practice of minimizing harm to all animals by abstaining from animal products such as meat, fish, dairy, eggs, honey, gelatin, lanolin, wool, fur, silk, suede, and leather.
 It is more than a diet, it is a way of living that seeks to exclude all forms of exploitation and cruelty to animals for food, clothing or any other purpose.

+Wondering what the difference is between a plant-based diet and a vegan diet?
+Well, they’re very similar but there do differ a bit.
 To be vegan means no down comforters, no wool socks, no honey, no gelatin-based candy and of course, no eating dairy, eggs, meat or fish.
-A plant-based diet on the other hand, is just about the food.
+A plant-based diet, on the other hand, is just about the food.